ramonfigueiredo/hampel_algorithm_followed_by_butterworth_low_pass_filter/README.md

-## Hampel algorithm followed by butterworth low pass filter using Python
+## Hampel algorithm followed by Butterworth low pass filter using Python

 ### Hampel algorithm and Butterworth low pass filter
 The Hampel algorithm is a method used for identifying and replacing outliers (anomalies) in a dataset.
 It is particularly useful for time series data or data that contains noise and occasional extreme values.
 The algorithm is based on the median absolute deviation (MAD) and involves the following steps: